Maxilly-sur-Saône: Typology

-Maxilly-sur-Saône is a rural municipality, because it is part of the municipalities with little or very little density, within the meaning of the municipal density grid of Insee.
+Maxilly-sur-Saône is classified as a rural municipality, because it is part of the a category of municipalities with a low or very low population density, as defined by the municipal density grid of the Institut national de la statistique et des études économiques.

-In addition, the municipality is part of the attraction area of Dijon, of which it is a municipality in the crown.
+In addition, Maxilly-sur-Saôn is part of the attraction area of Dijon, of which it is a municipality in the crown.
 This area, which includes 333 municipalities, is categorized in areas of 200,000 to less than 700,000 inhabitants.

 The zoning of the municipality, as reflected in the database European occupation biophysical soil Corine Land Cover (CLC), is marked by the importance of the agricultural land (59.6% in 2018), a proportion roughly equivalent to that of 1990 (59.1%).
 The detailed breakdown in 2018 is as follows: